GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 4. Visit [http://localhost:4000](http://localhost:4000) to see the Phoenix welcome screen running locally on your workstation.

-## Enable releases with Distillery
+## Enabling releases with Distillery

 Releases are the preferred way to package Elixir (and Erlang) applications for deployment.
-You will configure the Distillery tool to create releases for your app.
+You will configure the [Distillery](https://github.com/bitwalker/distillery) tool to create releases for your app.

 **Note:** If you already have Distillery set up for your application, you may skip this section.
 But make sure `include_erts: true` is set in your `:prod` release configuration.
 This tutorial assumes ERTS is included in releases.

-### Setting up Distillery
+### Set up Distillery

 1. Add distillery to your application's dependencies.
 In the `mix.exs` file, add `{:distillery, "~> 1.5"}` to the `deps`.
 Then install it by running: